Summer

 Eligibility

 Applicants must have a documentary project in early phases of development.
 Applicants should have demonstrated access to their subjects and/or the ability to pursue the proposed project given the right resources.
-It is best if applicant already has some footage to work with.
+Applicants to the Early Production Lab should already have some footage to work with, as editing a media sample based on feedback is part of the program.
 Applicant should not be completed with production.

 Applicants should have a Bachelors Degree or equivalent in experience.